-ACADEMIC FEES FEE TYPE AND AMOUNT DESCRIPTION Audit student 50% of the normal course fee See Registration Information.
-Degree program non-credit work experience and Co- operative Education Subject to change Fees charged to students for non-credit work experience, Co-operative Education, professional development courses and program specific fees may differ from the fees for full courses.
+ACADEMIC FEES FEE TYPE AND AMOUNT DESCRIPTION

+Audit student 50% of the normal course fee See Registration Information.
+Degree program non-credit work experience and Co- operative Education Subject to change Fees charged to students for non-credit work experience, Co-operative Education, professional development courses and program-specific fees may differ from the fees for full courses.
 For further details see the online fee table.
 International/Non-resident student See fee schedule International Students defined as students who do not have Canadian Citizenship Status or Permanent Resident Status in Canada are required to pay fees based on the International Student Fee Schedule Unclassified Registration Fee \$75, non-refundable Applicable to all students who register as an unclassified student.
-This amount is not credited toward tuition fees.
-Prior Learning Assessment and Recognition (PLAR) 50% of course fee being assessed Applicable to students requesting assessment and recognition of prior learning.
+This amount is not credited toward tuition fees Prior Learning Assessment and Recognition (PLAR) 50% of course fee being assessed Applicable to students requesting assessment and recognition of prior learning.
 See Transfer Credit and Evaluation of Prior Learning.
 Re-registration \$150, non-refundable Applicable to students whose registration is cancelled due to non-payment of tuition and/or other fees.
 Reinstatement is subject to course availability.
 Special programs applicable for fall/winter only Aviation: Flight training fees are assigned to the flight training courses over the two-year program.
 Flight training fees are subject to change depending on operating costs for aircraft and related services and are due immediately upon registration.
 Contact the program directly for more information.

-Bachelor of Interior Design has a unique tuition and fee structure due to the cost of delivery.
+Bachelor of Interior Design has unique tuition and fee structure due to the cost of delivery.
 This includes a program fee assessed by term based on the student's full-time or part-time status.
 As well, the tuition for this program is assessed at an additional \$50 per course.

-Bachelor of Communication, Broadcast Media Studies has a unique tuition and fee structure due to the cost of delivery.
+Bachelor of Communications, Broadcast Media Studies has unique tuition and fee structure due to the cost of delivery.
 This includes a program fee assessed by term based on the student's full-time or part-time status.
 As well, the tuition for this program is assessed at an additional \$50 per course.

-Bachelor of Science, Chemistry has a unique tuition and fee structure due to the cost of delivery.
+Bachelor of Science, Chemistry has unique tuition and fee structure due to the cost of delivery.
 This includes a program fee assessed by term based on the student's full-time or part-time status.

+ADMINISTRATIVE FEES

-ADMINISTRATIVE FEES FEE TYPE AND AMOUNT DESCRIPTION Insurance Levied each semester Accident expense reimbursement, dental accident reimbursement, permanent total disability benefit and other benefits (subject to change).
-For further information, contact Risk Services at 403.440.6310.
-Campus card (replacement) \$10 Charged to replace a lost or damaged Campus Card.
-In the case of a stolen card, the fee will be waived if a copy of a Calgary Police Service report is provided.
-For more info visit the Campus Card office located in the Cougar Campus Store (Room E251).
-Convocation \$50 Applicable to students attending convocation (covers cost of regalia and parchment).
+FEE TYPE AND AMOUNT DESCRIPTION Convocation \$50 Applicable to students attending convocation (covers cost of regalia and parchment).
 Duplicate document \$10 per copy requested Charged to replace T2202A forms.
 Tax forms from 2003 onwards are available free of charge through mymru.ca .
 Enrolment verification \$50 per request Applicable to registered international students who require formal verification of enrolment status.
-Locker rentals Current rates available online Full, half and box size are available.
-For rental agreements and current pricing, visit the Parking Office located in the Cougar Campus Store (Room E251) or online .
 Parchment replacement \$50 Charged per parchment replacement request.
 Phone 403.440.3435 or visit the Office of the Registrar (Room A101).

-Parking Rates available online Valid parking permits are required for parking on campus.
-For availability, terms and pricing, visit the Parking Office located in the Cougar Campus Store (Room E251) or online .
 Transcript request \$10, per official copy \$2, per unofficial copy Official transcripts are normally issued to educational institutions, potential employers and students upon request.
 Unofficial transcripts are issued to students on demand.
 For more information visit mymru.ca, the Office at the Registrar (A101) or email studentrecords@mtroyal.ca

-Information on all financial assistance programs described below is available from Student Awards and Financial Aid, Enrolment Services (Room E102).
+Information on all financial assistance programs described below is available from the Office of the Registrar (A101).